pyconll/pyconll/docs/pyconll/schema.rst

 When both class attributes and ``field_descriptors`` are provided, ``field_descriptors`` takes precedence.
 This allows you to override the class-level descriptors at Format creation time.

-SentenceBase Interface
+AbstractSentence Interface
 ----------------------------------

-The ``SentenceBase`` is an abstract interface that defines how Sentence implementations work with the Format system.
+``AbstractSentence`` is an abstract interface that defines how Sentence implementations work with the Format system.
 Any Sentence type used with Format must implement this interface.

 Required Methods and Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python

-    from pyconll.schema import SentenceBase
+    from pyconll.schema import AbstractSentence
     from typing import OrderedDict

-    class MySentence(SentenceBase[MyToken]):
+    class MySentence(AbstractSentence[MyToken]):
         def __init__(self) -> None:
             # Must have a no-argument constructor
             self._meta: OrderedDict[str, Optional[str]] = OrderedDict()